kwaldenphd/football-structured-data/mapping.md

 ## Data

-1- We'll be using three sample datasets in the Exploratory Data Analysis section of the lab.
+1- We'll be using two sample datasets in the Mapping section of the lab.

 2- `ND_Directory_Cleaned_Geography.csv` represents a data structure based on the 1922-1923 student directory.
 Fields in the dataset include:
 - `Combined_Name_Original` (combined first name, last name, and major field)